gregornickel/cheatsheets/vim.md

 - Delete a whole line `dd`
 - Join current line and the next line (remove newline) `J`Insert

-- Insert: press `i` to insert text
+- Insert: presse`i` to insert text
 - Append: press `A`, it does not matter at which position thr cursor is
 - Put a previously deleted text after the curser `p`